AudioKnight/Starlancer/README.md

 * New map hazards
 * New moons
 * Specific objectives upon landing, with progress toward objectives generating currency.
-* Custom music _made by yours truly._
-* Custom events (may conflict with certain mods, but I'll work to make them compatible)
+* Custom events (may conflict with certain mods, but I'll try to make them compatible)
 * Lore

-### Planned Updates For Auralis
-* Additional fire exits
-* More environment clutter (grass, props, etc.)
-* Ambience
-* Custom dungeon flow

 ## Credits
 * Sickhead Games